On scaling limits of random trees and maps with a prescribed degree sequence: Introduction

 \subsection{Organisation of the paper}

-In Section~\ref{sec:preliminaires}, we first recall the definition of labelled plane forests and their encoding by paths and we briefly discuss the bijection with planar maps.
-Then in Section~\ref{sec:convergence_forets} we first prove the convergence of the {\L}ukasiewicz path of our random forests and then that of the reduced forests, spanned by finitely many random vertices.
-In Section~\ref{sec:arbres_etiquetes} we consider the labels on this forest and we state prove our key result on the convergence of the label process (Theorem~\ref{thm:convergence_etiquettes}), from which we deduce our main results in Section~\ref{sec:convergence_cartes}.
-Finally in Section~\ref{sec:BGW_Boltzmann} we describe the model of stable Boltzmann planar maps and we state and prove our results on these models by relating them to our general setup.
+In Section~\ref{sec:preliminaires}, we first recall the definition of labelled plane forests and their encoding by paths and we briefly discuss the bijection with planar maps; then we state the three results whose proof will occupy most of this paper: first Theorem~\ref{thm:convergence_arbre_reduit} on the convergence of reduced forest in Section~\ref{sec:arbres_etiquetes}, and then Theorems~\ref{thm:tension_etiquettes} and~\ref{thm:convergence_etiquettes} on the label process in Section~\ref{sec:enonce_tension_convergence_etiquettes}.
+In Section~\ref{sec:convergence_cartes} we prove the main theorems from the introduction by relying on the aforementioned results.
+Section~\ref{sec:forets} is devoted to the study of the random forests, we prove in particular Theorem~\ref{thm:convergence_arbre_reduit}there.
+We study the label process in Section~\ref{sec:etiquettes} where we prove Theorems~\ref{thm:tension_etiquettes} and~\ref{thm:convergence_etiquettes}.
+Finally in Section~\ref{sec:BGW_Boltzmann} we describe the model of stable Boltzmann planar maps, we state and prove our results on these models by relating them to our general setup.